Tashae96/LOG-IN-PAGE/README.md

 ---

 ## 🔭 What I’m Working On
-Creating a **WhatsApp chatbot** that detects scams in real time.
+Building a **WhatsApp chatbot** that detects scam messages in real-time.

 ## 🌱 What I’m Learning
-Growing my skills in **Python**, web development, and cybersecurity.
+Advancing my **Python** and cybersecurity knowledge.

 ## 🤔 Seeking Help With
-Integrating **Twilio** into scalable automation workflows.
+Integrating **Twilio** effectively for WhatsApp and broader automation workflows.

 ## 😄 Pronouns
 She / Her / Hers

 ## ⚡ Fun Fact
-I love exploring new cybersecurity tools and breaking things (ethically 😄).
+I love exploring new cybersecurity tools and experimenting with code — always ethically.